-Could the wash rule ever apply to cryptocurrency?
+Could the wash rule ever apply to crypto?

 In many ways cryptocurrency is still in its infancy, and therefore the IRS’ rules about taxes and cryptocurrency are just emerging…after all, it was only in 2018 that the agency made a public announcement about the importance of investors reporting their cryptocurrency gains on their taxes.

 If the IRS should decide to revisit the wash rule and expand it to include cryptocurrencies as well as stocks and securities, then a cryptocurrency investor would need to make sure not to purchase the exact same type of crypto within 30 days of previously selling it at a loss.
 That doesn’t mean you would be exempt from any sort of virtual currency purchase—you’d just need to choose a different type.